Law of the United States: Sources of law

 In the United States, the law is derived from five sources: constitutional law, statutory law, treaties, administrative regulations, and the common law (which includes case law).

 Constitutionality

-Where Congress enacts a statute that conflicts with the Constitution, state or federal courts may rule that law to be unconstitutional and declare it invalid.
+If Congress enacts a statute that conflicts with the Constitution, state or federal courts may rule that law to be unconstitutional and declare it invalid.

 Notably, a statute does not automatically disappear merely because it has been found unconstitutional; it may, however, be deleted by a subsequent statute.
 Many federal and state statutes have remained on the books for decades after they were ruled to be unconstitutional.
-However, under the principle of stare decisis, no sensible lower court will enforce an unconstitutional statute, and any court that does so will be reversed by the Supreme Court.
-Conversely, any court that refuses to enforce a constitutional statute (where such constitutionality has been expressly established in prior cases) will risk reversal by the Supreme Court.
+However, under the principle of stare decisis, a lower court that enforces a statute of a kind previously declared unconstitutional will risk reversal by the Supreme Court.
+Conversely, any court that refuses to enforce a statute previously upheld as constitutional by higher courts risks being reversed by the Supreme Court.

 American common law

 The United States and most Commonwealth countries are heirs to the common law legal tradition of English law.
 Certain practices traditionally allowed under English common law were expressly outlawed by the Constitution, such as bills of attainder and general search warrants.

 As common law courts, U.S. courts have inherited the principle of stare decisis.
 American judges, like common law judges elsewhere, not only apply the law, they also make the law, to the extent that their decisions in the cases before them become precedent for decisions in future cases.

 The actual substance of English law was formally "received" into the United States in several ways.
 First, all U.S. states except Louisiana have enacted "reception statutes" which generally state that the common law of England (particularly judge-made law) is the law of the state to the extent that it is not repugnant to domestic law or indigenous conditions.
 Some reception statutes impose a specific cutoff date for reception, such as the date of a colony's founding, while others are deliberately vague.
 Thus, contemporary U.S. courts often cite pre-Revolution cases when discussing the evolution of an ancient judge-made common law principle into its modern form, such as the heightened duty of care traditionally imposed upon common carriers.

 Second, a small number of important British statutes in effect at the time of the Revolution have been independently reenacted by U.S. states.
 Two examples are the Statute of Frauds (still widely known in the U.S. by that name) and the Statute of 13 Elizabeth (the ancestor of the Uniform Fraudulent Transfer Act).
 Such English statutes are still regularly cited in contemporary American cases interpreting their modern American descendants.